Affordability

 Healthcare: Generally our residents have private Healthcare/Medical Aid cover, and maintaining this is strongly encouraged

-Guarantee: When one of our residents needs to move to one of MHA’s Frail Care units, and when faced with potentially increased monthly personal expenses (the Frail Care Levy, medication, nappies, oxygen and other medical consumables, and perhaps private carers), MHA generally asks that the resident provides a guarantee that the monthly expenses will be settled timeously, and invariably a Guarantor is sought, usually a family member
+Guarantee: When one of our residents needs to move to one of MHA’s Frail Care units, and when faced with potentially increased monthly personal expenses (the Frail Care Levy, medication, incontinent wear, oxygen and other medical consumables, and perhaps private carers), MHA generally asks that the resident provides a guarantee that the monthly expenses will be settled timeously, and invariably a Guarantor is sought, usually a family member